noel-lopez/retro-rooms/README.md

 Before contributing to RetroRooms, ensure you have the following installed:

-- Node.js (LTS version recommended)
+- Node.js current LTS version (22.12.0)
 - pnpm (install it using `npm install -g pnpm`)
 - Git

+Also, we highly recommend using **nvm** to manage Node.js versions.

 ## Installation Guide